 Napa County and Napa Valley

-Napa County, borders Sonoma County consisting of just under 768 square miles, was one of the original counties established when California was granted statehood in 1850.
+Napa County, bordering Sonoma County and consisting of just under 768 square miles, was one of the original counties established when California was granted statehood in 1850.
 California was part of a large land grant from Mexico, known as the Mexico Cession of 1848, which was a condition to end the Mexican-American war and included California, Utah, Nevada, and the western half of both Colorado and Arizona.
-The area that would become Napa County, consisted of twelve defined “ranchos” with those pieces of land transitioning into white settlers’ hands through land grants from the Mexican government.
-Just as the town of Napa reflects the history and the presence of the Napa Indians who lived there, many of the names of areas, towns, and roads are indicative of history and the transitional events, people and places surrounding the Indian tribes, Mexico, and early American settlers there.
+The area that would become Napa County consisted of twelve defined “ranchos”, those pieces of land transitioning into white settlers’ hands through land grants from the Mexican government.
+Just as the town of Napa reflects the history and the presence of the Napa Indians who lived there, many of the names of areas, towns, and roads are indicative of history and the transitional events, people and places surrounding the Indian tribes, Mexico, and early American settlers.

-Settlers began to congregate in the area around the middle of the century, ranching with livestock, and farming grains and fruits, as well as silver mining, for which Napa County became rather popular, attracting many a panhandler and the entrepreneurial businessmen supporting the area’s needs.
-Napa’s identity and shift toward wine as commerce can be traced back to John Patchett as establishing the first commercial vineyard in the area in 1858.
+Settlers began to congregate in the area around the middle of the century, ranching with livestock, and farming grains and fruits, as well as silver mining, for which Napa County became rather popular, attracting many a panhandler and the entrepreneurial businessman supporting the area’s needs.
+Napa’s identity and shift toward wine as commerce can be traced back to John Patchett who established the first commercial vineyard in the area in 1858.
 But that grew more substantially in the early 1860s, with two now prominent names in wine, Charles Krug and Thomas Rutherford.
-While Mr. Krug was already a winemaker, his marriage to landowner Edward Bale’s daughter gave him twenty acres of land just north of St. Helena for him to pursue such in earnest and he is credited with establishing the first commercial winery in Napa County.
-And Mr. Rutherford married the daughter of George Yount, subsequently receiving more than one thousand acres as a gift of land in the area to ply his trade in what would eventually become the town of Rutherford.
+While Mr. Krug was already a winemaker, his marriage to landowner Edward Bale’s daughter gave him twenty acres of land just north of St. Helena for him to pursue winemaking in earnest and he is credited with establishing the first commercial winery in Napa County.
+And Mr. Rutherford married the daughter of George Yount, subsequently receiving more than one thousand acres as a gift of land in the area that would eventually become the town of Rutherford.

 It was the Judgment of Paris wine competition of 1976 that really established California, specifically, Napa Valley wines, when The 1973 Chateau Montelena Chardonnay and the 1973 Stag’s Leap Cabernet Sauvignon took the top prizes in white and red wine respectively, as well as 14 of the 20 prizes, topping the once dominant French wines.
 And with that, the California wine industry took off significantly and it has maintained its standing as a preeminent wine producing region ever since.